 4)It would be cool if the resulting xml were run through a 'pretty print'.

-Updated by Daniel Crawl about 11 years ago
+Updated by Daniel Crawl over 11 years ago

 2) I fixed it so that the port names to match the name returned by Port.getName().
 (It was already doing this for parameters).